pjtunstall/push-swap/README.md

 One remark on JD's statement: "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omitted this final step and just rotate stack A to where it needs to be before pushing each number back from B.

-YYB deals the numbers from A into 8 buckets on B, then pushes the remainder unsorted.
-It sounds like she uses selection sort with cost check on the way back to A, although not all the details are clear to me.
+YYB, like many push-swappers, follows the convenience of ranking the numbers.
+She deals them from A into 8 equal-sized buckets on B for 100 numbers, or 12 for 500, then pushes the remainder.
+She then uses an ingenious cost checking procedure to push everything back to A in order.
+First the maximum number is pushed to A. Then, at each iteration, if the cheapest number to push back is the one that belongs on top of the top element of A, she pushes that and leaves it there; if the cheapest number is greater than the element on the bottom of A, she pushes it and rotates it with `ra` to the bottom of A. If, after a push, the element on the bottom of A turns out to be now the one that belongs on top of the top element, she rotates it up into place with `rra`.
+In this way she sorts everything back to A.

 LF followes a quite different approach.
 He uses base 2 radix sort, of the Least Significant Digit flavor.
 For each bit, starting with the least significant (rightmost), he checks the number at the top of stack A. If the relevant bit is 0, he pushes the top number from A to B with `pb`; otherwise he applies `ra` to rotate it out of the way to the bottom of A. In this way, he goes through all the numbers in A. Then he pushes back everything from B with `pa`, and procedes in this way through all the bits.
 He says it didn't get him the highest score; presumably the cost of having to push all those numbers back and forth on multiple passes was too much.
 But radix sort is an important technique to learn, and it should be mentioned that the `push-swap` project description does direct our attention towards non-comparative sorting algorithms.